csainty/csainty.github.io/_posts/2013-12-09-owin-am-i-missing-something.md

 <!-- more -->

+> *Update:* I made a slight mistake in laying all these problems at the feet of Katana.
+The origins of the practices I don't agree with lie with the reference implementations on the [OWIN github](https://github.com/owin) account.
+I mistakenly thought these had been *moved* to Katana, but that was a mistake, Katana is simply built on top of these concepts.

 My motivator to take a closer look came from checking in on how the [Glimpse](http://getglimpse.com/) middleware for OWIN is coming along.
 The first thing I see is that the `Glimpse.Owin` library has 3 nuget dependencies - `Owin`, `Owin.Extensions` and `Owin.Types`. *"WTF?
 OWIN doesn't have packages!"*, I thought to myself.
 Worse still, it isn't even a real piece of OWIN middleware, it is an `IAppBuilder` from one of these packages.

 So I asked myself why this approach had been taken.
 I did a bit of searching on Nuget, on GitHub and on blogs.
 Almost everyone is doing the same thing.
 Almost all introductory posts pull in these libraries and build against them.